Toggle: English / Spanish

-Symptoms of menigitis develop, including fever, stiff neck, irritability, and a high-pitched cry
+- Symptoms of meningitis develop, including fever, stiff neck, irritability, and a high-pitched cry

 Folic acid supplements may help reduce the risk of neural tube defects such as myelomeningocele.
 It is recommended that any woman considering becoming pregnant take 0.4 mg of folic acid a day.
 Pregnant women need 1 mg per day.

-It is important to remember that folic acid deficiencies must be corrected before becoming pregnant as the defects develop very early.
+It is important to remember that folic acid deficiencies must be corrected before becoming pregnant, because the defects develop very early.

 Prospective mothers may be screened to determine the amount of folic acid in their blood.